swiftlang/swift-org-website/_posts/2024-01-01-swift-openapi-generator-1.0.md

         - message
 ```

-Swift OpenAPI Generator is a Swift package plugin that can be used to generate one or both of the following:
+Swift OpenAPI Generator can be configured to generate:

-* Client code to make type-safe requests to an API server with any HTTP client library.
+* Code to make type-safe requests to an API server with any HTTP client library.
-* Server code that bootstraps an API server using any web framework, using business logic for the API operations that you provide, which are simple functions using network-free types for input and output.
+* Code to bootstrap an HTTP server with any web framework using business logic that is decoupled from the network requests.

 ### Generated client API

-The generated `Client` type provides a method for each HTTP operation defined in the OpenAPI document and can be used with any HTTP library that provides an implementation of `ClientTransport`.
+The generated code provides a type, named `Client`, which provides a method for each operation defined in the OpenAPI document and can be used with any HTTP library that provides an integration package for Swift OpenAPI Generator.

+The plugin produces the generated code at build time in a location determined by the build system.
+To use the genearted code in your project, simply create a `Client` by providing the server URL and HTTP transport you'd like to use.

+The following example creates a Greeting Service client that uses URLSession to make the underlying HTTP requests.

 ```swift
 import OpenAPIURLSession